ashimakeshava/ashimakeshava/README.md

 Looks like you've stumbled onto my GitHub profile.
 Let me hold you a little bit longer.

 ### About Me
 I am a Cognitive Science PhD student.
-I study vision in natural environments while interacting with the world.
+I study vision in naturalistic environments while interacting with the world.
 I've spent most of my PhD time understanding human goal-oriented planning and anticipatory behavior in virtual environments.
 My current research interests are `embodied cognition`, `human-machine interaction`, `intention recognition`, `neuro-ergonomics`

 ### Looking for something interesting?
 Here's some of my projects that might interest you: